PurnaChandraPanda/WebChat-ClientApp/v4/EchoAuthBot/EchoAuthBot/README.md

 - Create an ngrok based URI for local testing as [here](https://blog.botframework.com/2017/10/19/debug-channel-locally-using-ngrok/)
 - File -> Open Bot
 - Enter a Bot URL of `http://<ngrok-forward-uri>/api/messages`
-- Enter earlier copied optional appid/ password values.
+- Enter earlier copied optional appid/ password values
-- You can test the OAuth flow in emulator then.
+- You can test the OAuth flow in emulator then

 ## Test DirectLine flow